The web has been around for a good while. Still many little things are more often wrong than right. We should do better.

 Here's a list of little, easily fixable things that greatly affect the user experience.

-When you have a signup form, don't restrict the complexity of the password.
+- When you have a signup form, don't restrict the complexity of the password.
 Your system should support long and complex passwords, it makes for a really crappy first experience when users get their crafty passwords rejected by your picky system.
+Of course within reason, you still need to prevent DDOS by creating crazy long passwords.

 Remember that trust and loyalty is built slowly, one small happy experience at a time.